awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 For more about adding these values to Amazon S3 metadata, see [How Do I Add Metadata to an S3 Object?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-object-metadata.html) in the *Amazon Simple Storage Service Console User Guide*\.

-Import the gzip file into your RDS PostgreSQL DB instance as shown following\.
+Import the gzip file into your RDS for PostgreSQL DB instance as shown following\.

 ```
 psql=> CREATE TABLE test_gzip(id int, a text, b text, c text, d text);